Contemporary Electronic Music Festival

 Roc Jiménez de Cisneros and Stephen Sharp work together under the moniker EVOL.
 Together they dissect and deform techno artifacts, stretching them to their very breaking point, where mental dissociation meets fun.
 EVOL works have been published by record labels such as Editions Mego, Diagonal, Entr’acte, Presto!? and ALKU, which he co directs since 1997.

 Photo by Diego Bustamante

 Jasmine Guffond is an artist and composer working at the interface of social, political and technical infrastructures.
 Through the sonification of data she addresses the potential for sound to engage with contemporary political questions.
 Interested in providing an audible presence for phenomena that usually lies beyond human perception, via the sonification of facial recognition algorithms, global networks, or internet tracking cookies she questions what it means for our personal habits to be traceable, and for our identities, choices and personalities to be reduced to streams of data.
 She has exhibited and performed live internationally, and recorded music for the Staubgold and Sonic Pieces labels.
-A new album 'Degradation Loops' is due for release on Karl Records in 2018.
+A new album 'Degradation Loops' was released on Karl Records in October 2018.

 is the percussion and electronic music duo of Colin Hacklander and Farahnaz Hatam.
 Interested in rhythmic stability and its absence, sound as sculptural material, sound as a medium in which ideas are communicated, digital sound synthesis using SuperCollider, drums, and percussion.
 The duo create live concerts, theatre music, fixed media works and is involved in many collaborations.